An essential guide with best practices

 Carefully review the SaaS provider’s data security and privacy agreements to ensure compliance with your data requirements, including GDPR.

 If safeguards are missing in the SaaS contract, the purchasing team might not willingly identify that problem afterward, and the SAM team might not see it because they are focused on what is purchased and deployed.
-However, the security team will be neutral in their review and assessment.
+However, the security team will be unbiased in their review and assessment.

 07 | Liability of SaaS Subcontractors